Orochinarakoko/HTTP-spider/README.md

-- When the script is run , you will see a menu asking you to select the "mode" you want ( esentially whether you want to check for files, directories or both and in what order
+- When the script is run , you will see a menu asking you to select the "mode" you want ( esentially whether you want to check for files, directories or both and in what order).
 - Then , enter the target URL as promted - to test I used " http://testphp.vulnweb.com "
 - Then , enter the desired amount of threads to use - more threads = faster attack, however I RECOMMEND NO MORE THAN 25 OR PACKETS WILL BE DROPPED BY TARGET URL
 - Then , enter the name of the wordlist you want to use - it MUST BE IN THE SAME DIRECTORY AS THE PYTHON SCRIPT